Non-parametric Causal Inference in Dynamic Thresholding Designs: Estimation and Inference via Local Linear Regression

+It is important to note that the estimator $\htauRD$ proposed above has a ratio form that's typically associated with fuzzy RD designs \citep{IL2008review}, even though this paper is focused on `sharp' thresholding designs, i.e., where treatment assignment is a deterministic function of threshold crossing.
+This ratio form is explained by the fact that, in the dynamic design, there is some uncertainty on how moving $c$ will affect the net-present treatment frequency ; and, as argued in \citet{sun2021treatment}, cost-benefit analyses under cost uncertainty induce statistical structure resembling that encountered in instrumental-variable analyses.
+When $K(\cdot)$ is the window function, the above can also be numerically implemented as a two-stage least squares type estimator with ``instrument'' $A_{i,t}$ and ``treatment'' $\Gamma_{i,t}^A$ \citep{IL2008review}.

-The above regression deviates from the standard local linear regression in two ways.
-First, we use the discounted sum of rewards $G_{i,t}$ (instead of the immediate reward $Y_{i,t}$) to approximate the $Q$-functions, thus automatically incorporating long-term downsteam effects of treatment decisions.
+It is worth clarifying how the local linear regressions in \eqref{eq:def-LLR} modify the standard local linear regression used in static / cross-sectional RD designs.
+First, we use the discounted sum of future outcomes $\Gamma_{i,t}^Y$ (resp.~$\Gamma_{i,t}^A$) instead of the immediate outcome $Y_{i,t}$ (resp.~$A_{i,t}$) to approximate the $Q$-functions, thus automatically incorporating long-term downstream effects of treatment decisions.
 Second, in addition to the local kernel weights, we use the temporal weighting $\gamma^t$ that mirrors our dynamic policy gradient result (cf.~\cref{thm:expression-for-policy-gradient}).
-Our next result illustrates that with these two simple tweaks to the standard local linear regression, we can consistently estimate the causal parameter $\tauRD$.
+Third, the regression \eqref{eq:def-LLR} includes time fixed-effects.
+This is an algorithmic choice to reduce asymptotic variance, rather than a modeling assumption.
+The time fixed effects absorb time-specific shifts common across units, removing variation orthogonal to the local comparison at the cutoff.
+Our next result illustrates that with these simple tweaks to the standard local linear regression, we can consistently estimate the causal parameter $\tauRD$.
 Before stating this result, we list some regularity assumptions.